 When I was younger, my dream was to become a famous singer.
-As a young girl, I began discovering my talents and soon became addicted to the flow — the mental state you get into when performing an activity in a feeling of energized focus, full involvement, and enjoyment.
+As a young girl, I began discovering my talents and soon became addicted to the flow of singing — the mental state you get into when performing an activity in a feeling of energized focus.
+Full involvement and enjoyment.

 I had this dream for about half of my life.
-At twelve years old I began to actively pursue it.
-I enrolled in singing lessons, would practice days on end by myself, started writing lyrics, then songs, then making beats, I met some local artists and released some stuff.
+At twelve years old I began actively pursuing it.
+I enrolled in singing lessons, would practice days on end by myself, started writing lyrics, then songs, then making beats, I met some local artists and tried to “make it”.

-After experiencing burnout while trying to make my dream come true, I put wellness and mental health first.
-My scale was no longer balanced and my dream was causing me more suffering than fulfillment.
-Small experiences gave me a glimpse of what an artistic life of exposure would be like.
+After experiencing burnout while trying to make this dream come true, I put wellness and mental health first.
+The scale was no longer balanced and this dream I had was causing me more suffering than fulfilment.
+Short experiences gave me a glimpse of what an artistic life of exposure would be like.

-I now value being near my loved ones more than a life on the road.
+I now aspire being near positive people and loved ones more than a life on the road.
 I value free time more than money, mental stability more than accomplishment.

-After a lot of soul searching, self-reflection, knowing who I was and what I wanted, I found a justification for my choices.
+After a lot of self-reflection, knowing who I was and what I wanted, I found a justification for my choices:

-But it’s vital to know who you are, what you want, what grounds you and what unbalances you because that way you’ll make conscious choices that you won’t regret.
+Knowing who you are, what you want, what grounds you and what unbalances you is vital.
+That way, you’ll make more conscious choices that you may less likely regret.